AusTrakka/austrakka-docs/CLI/austrakka-cli-sequence-upload.md

 |filepath1|           The local path of the read 1 to be uploaded            |
 |filepath2|           The local path of the read 2 to be uploaded            |

+**Note:** A starter `files.csv` file has been provided, which you can optionally use.
+If you use it, you must set the Seq_ID column values to values matching those you used when creating sample records with the `austrakka metadata add` command.

-Having created a csv `files.csv`, you can upload the sequence files listed in the CSV by running:
+Having created a `files.csv`, you can upload the sequence files listed in your CSV file by running:

 ```
 austrakka seq add -t fastq files.csv